Security for Information, Computing and Network Resources

 Assurance of server protection is the responsibility of the Departmental Security Representative.

-Enforcement of these policies and associated standards is the responsibility of the Vice Provost for Academic Services and Technology (VPAST) or designee.
+Enforcement of these policies and associated standards is the responsibility of the CIO/Vice Provost for Information Technology Services (VPIT) or designee.
 Any system that does not comply with security policies and standards, is susceptible to a known vulnerability, or is compromised may have its network access blocked immediately and without prior notification to protect the integrity of other systems and data.

 K-State's Security Incident Response Team (SIRT) has defined procedures for restoring network access after the vulnerable or compromised system has been repaired (see /infotech/security/SIRT/Procedures/compromise.html).
 The Chief IT Security Officer will determine whether the repair will require the computer to be reformatted and the operating system and all software and data re-installed, depending on the nature of the compromise.